rossibarra/singer-snakemake/README.md

 random-seed: 1 # random seed
 # --- discretization options ---
 max-chunk-size: 1.0e6 # target size in base pairs for each chunk run through SINGER
-min-chunk-size: 0.5e5 # discard chunks smaller than this (e.g. isolated between gaps)
+min-chunk-size: 0.1e6 # discard chunks smaller than this (e.g. isolated between gaps)
-min-gap-size: 0.5e6 # minimum size in base pairs for a masked interval to be converted to a gap
+min-gap-size: 1.0e6 # minimum size in base pairs for a masked interval to be converted to a gap
-max-missing: 0.6 # ignore chunks with more than this proportion of masked sequence or filtered variants
+max-missing: 0.8 # ignore chunks with more than this proportion of masked sequence or filtered variants
-min-sites: 500 # ignore chunks with fewer than this number of accessible variable sites
+min-sites: 500 # ignore chunks with fewer than this number of accessible polymorphic sites
 min-branch-length: 1.0e-7 # minimum possible branch length in generations in tree sequence
 # --- SINGER options ---
 singer-mcmc-samples: 100 # number of MCMC samples (each sample is a tree sequence)